 10 Mar Drape Twist Jersey

-Posted at 15:48h in Creative Pattern Making, Intermediate, Pattern Making Instructions, Pattern Puzzles, Stretch Patterns, Using My Blocks 0 Comments
+Posted at 15:48h in Pattern Making Instructions, Pattern Puzzles, Stretch Patterns, Womens Knit Block 0 Comments

 Gathers, drape, and twists in jersey seem to be the favourites for most of our fans.
 This weeks challenge is no different, with this drape style that could be made as top or dress.

 It is hard to imagine that the weird shape below would make the style sketched above.
 Once again we have produced a one-piece pattern, eliminating the side seams.